 Overtime Pay

-A rate of pay equal to one and one-half times the employee’s regular hourly rate of pay.
+A rate of pay equal to one and one-half times the employee’s regular rate of pay.

 Non-Exempt (Biweekly Pay) | Exempt (Monthly Pay) |